Our top tips!

 I think I might need some help... what do I do?

-If you are feeling like you want to harm yourself, talk to somebody immediately to make sure that you are able to get the help that you need.
+If you feel like you want to harm yourself, talk to somebody immediately to make sure you are able to get the help you need.

 Speak to us